132nd-vWing/132nd-Virtual-Wing-Training-Mission-Tblisi/README.md

 3. The logistics Trucks at DUSHETI, TIANETI and TETRA

 #### CTLD units have the following options available via F10 radio:
-1. Loadup Troops at Pickup Zones and unload them anywhere outside any pickup zones (Pickup zones locations see below)
+1. Load Troops at Pickup Zones and unload them anywhere outside any pickup zones (Pickup zones locations see below)
 2. Extract any deployed troops and/or JTACs
 3. Spawn Cargo Crates for slingload at a Warehouse and assemble crates anywhere outside a Warehouse
 4. Deploy Smoke Markers
-5. Deploy Radio Beacons (A10, KA50, Huey and Mi-8 can home in on the beacons, all players can use F10 to get a list of active beacions)
+5. Deploy Radio Beacons (A10, KA50, Huey and Mi-8 can home in on the beacons, all players can use F10 to get a list of active beacons)

-#### Pickupzones (for loading infantry):
+#### Pickup zones (for loading infantry):
 1. In the range storage at DUSHETI TIANETI and TETRA
 2. At the apron of LOCHINI and SOGANLUG
 3. At the FARPs